isushkov/soroban/README.md

 ./main.py analyze [-h] name
     name                Name of the exercise to analyze.
 ```
-NOTE: an arithmetic progression with an initial number of 0 does not effectively cover all possible combinations:
+NOTE: An arithmetic progression starting with an initial number of 0 does not effectively cover all possible combinations:
-  - the category of units is a cycle of 20 unique combinations (about 20-25 members long)
+  - The category of units is a cycle of 20 unique combinations (about 20-25 numbers long).
-  - the category of tens is a cycle of 98 unique combinations (about 780 members long)
+  - The category of tens is a cycle of 98 unique combinations (about 780 numbers long).
-  - a progression of about 800 members finally covers all options
+  - A progression of about 800 numbers finally covers all options.
 ```
 ================================== ANALYZE arithmetic_0-100 ==================================
 Lenght sequence:  101